12 Google Ads Tips for 2019:

 Before you commence on a remarketing campaign, it’s important to make sure you set your objectives first.
 Remarketing is not going to drive a ton of one-per-click conversions.
 It will reinforce your brand to users who have already used your site and is great at influencing conversions, however it’s often not the last interaction before a conversion.

 There are a few steps you need to take once you have decided on your objectives for a remarketing campaign:

-- Add the remarketing code to your website – you can use either the Google Ads or Google Analytics remarketing code but we would typically recommend the Analytics code as this allows you to use visitor behaviour to generate your list.
+You can use either the Google Ads or Google Analytics remarketing code but we would typically recommend the Analytics code as this allows you to use visitor behaviour to generate your list.

-- Frequency capping – this is an important one.
+This is an important one.
 It’s the difference between people complaining about you stalking them and you actually converting them.
 We would recommend two impressions per campaign per week.

-- Quality screening – Remarketing can be expensive if you run your Ads for the maximum period and at a high frequency.
+Remarketing can be expensive if you run your Ads for the maximum period and at a high frequency.
 We would always recommend screening who your Ads are shown to by excluding people who bounced and excluding those who spend less than 10 seconds on your site.
 That way, you are only remarketing to customers who showed a genuine interest in your products or services.

-- Decide where your content will be shown – you can choose what types of site your remarketing Ads are shown on and make sure you exclude any ‘bad’ sites or sites that don’t match with the Ads you are showing.
+You can choose what types of site your remarketing Ads are shown on and make sure you exclude any ‘bad’ sites or sites that don’t match with the Ads you are showing.

 Once all this has been set up, you can then get on to creating your Ads, tracking conversions and optimising those Ads over time as you would a standard Ads Ad.